Bridge in Singapore

 In downtown Singapore, you will see this wherever you go

-Marina Bay Sands is without a doubt the most iconic structure in Singapore.
-It’s the one that you’ll spot in almost every photo of the city—three towering buildings topped by a boat-shaped rooftop.
-This integrated resort faces the beautiful Marina Bay and offers luxury, entertainment, and spectacular views.
+Marina Bay Sands is without doubt the most iconic structure in Singapore — the one you’ll spot in nearly every photo of the city.
+Three towering buildings topped by a sweeping boat-shaped SkyPark that appears to float above them.
+It’s an architectural marvel and one of the most photographed structures in Asia.

-If you’re keen on splurging, you can visit the SkyPark atop Marina Bay Sands for a bird’s-eye view of the city.
-However, if you’ve already experienced the breathtaking views from the 1-Altitude Bar, it might feel a bit redundant.
-Instead, take a leisurely walk around the area and discover the building from different angles.
-The unique architectural design is best appreciated up close, and you’ll find plenty of spots around the bay to capture the perfect shot.
+If you’re keen on splurging, you can visit the SkyPark observation deck atop Marina Bay Sands for a bird’s-eye view of the city.
+However, if you’ve already enjoyed the views from 1-Altitude Bar, it might feel redundant.
+Instead, take a leisurely walk around the building and Marina Bay, appreciating the structure from different angles — it changes character completely depending on where you stand.

-In the evening, don’t miss Spectra, a spectacular light and sound show that takes place in front of Marina Bay Sands.
+In the evening, don’t miss Spectra — a spectacular light and sound show that takes place on the waterfront in front of Marina Bay Sands.
 The best part?
-It’s completely free!
+It’s completely free.

 The Last Stop: Changi Airport’s Stunning Oasis